arribass/Salesforce-Notes/AI/Associate/AIAssociateQuestionBank.md

 - B. The data is collected from a diverse range of sources and demographics.
 - **C. The data is skewed toward a particular demographic or source.
 Most Voted**

-Question #21Topic 1
 Which Einstein capability uses emails to create content for Knowledge articles?

-A. Predict
+- A. Predict
-B. Discover
+- B. Discover
-C. Generate
+- C. Generate

-Question #22Topic 1
 A system admin recognizes the need to put a data management strategy in place.
 What is a key component of a data management strategy?

-A. Naming Convention
+- A. Naming Convention
-B. Color Coding
+- B. Color Coding
-C. Data Backup
+- C. Data Backup

 Question #23Topic 1
 How does a data quality assessment impact business outcomes for companies using AI?

-A. Provides a benchmark for AI predictions
+- A. Provides a benchmark for AI predictions
-B. Accelerates the delivery of new AI solutions
+- B. Accelerates the delivery of new AI solutions
-C. Improves the speed of AI recommendations
+- C. Improves the speed of AI recommendations

 Question #24Topic 1
 What is an example of ethical debt?

-A. Violating a data privacy law and failing to pay fines
+- A. Violating a data privacy law and failing to pay fines
-B. Delaying an AI product launch to retrain an AI data model
+- B. Delaying an AI product launch to retrain an AI data model
-C. Launching an AI feature after discovering a harmful bias
+- C. Launching an AI feature after discovering a harmful bias